convox/docs/docs/introduction/rack.md

 ### Private Network

 Each Rack creates a private network inside which it runs its servers and services.
 All access from the internet comes through load balancers which are specifically configured to route traffic to your containers.

-### Resources

-Backing resources such as [Postgres](/docs/postgresql), [MySQL](/docs/mysql), or [Redis](/docs/redis) can be easily installed into your Rack.
-Once installed, these resources are only accessible to applications running on that Rack.
-Convox resources are backed by powerful primitives in the underlying infrastructure such as [RDS](https://aws.amazon.com/rds/) and [ElastiCache](https://aws.amazon.com/elasticache/).